marina601/discover-malta/README.md

 ### 500 Error Page

-- Custom 500.html has been designed with a picture of the lightnening, letting the user something has gone wrong.
+- Custom 500.html has been designed with a picture of the lightning, letting the user something has gone wrong.
-- Message is telling the user "There is a problem, while we are looking in to it.."
+- Message is telling the user "There is a problem, while we are looking into it.."
 - A link "Go Back" will take the user to the "Home Page"